 Condition 16d: This condition provides for signalization at MD 223/Gallahan Road.
-The CDP-9306-H1 Backup 19 of 53 staff recommendations address this condition.
+The staff recommendations address this condition.

 Condition 16e: This condition provides for signalization and physical improvements at MD 223/Floral Park Road.
 The recommendations include signalization, and they also specify physical improvements for each stage of development.